Mississippi Supreme Court strikes down medical cannabis law

 On Election Day, Mississippi voters overwhelmingly approved Amendment 65, a constitutional ballot initiative to establish a medical marijuana program for patients with debilitating conditions.

-In March, through a process permitted by the state’s constitution, the Mississippi Legislature approved a competing medical marijuana ballot initiative, 65A, which contained far more restrictions.
-Mississippians for Compassionate Care, the campaign backing Amendment 65, argued that 65A would not create a functional medical marijuana program.
+In March 2020, through a process permitted by the state’s constitution, the Mississippi Legislature approved a competing medical marijuana ballot initiative, 65A, which contained far more restrictions.
+Mississippians for Compassionate Care, the campaign that backed Amendment 65, argued that 65A would not create a functional medical marijuana program.
 Voters decisively rejected the legislature’s competing measure.

 Unfortunately, data indicates that Mississippi’s marijuana laws are not being evenly enforced.
 A recent study by the American Civil Liberties Union found that although blacks and whites use marijuana at nearly identical rates, blacks in Mississippi are 2.7 times more likely than whites to be arrested for marijuana possession.

-Please write your state legislators to ask them to end marijuana prohibition in Mississippi and replace it with a taxed and regulated system, as Alaska, California, Colorado, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, and Washington have all done.
+Please write your state legislators to ask them to end marijuana prohibition in Mississippi and replace it with a taxed and regulated system, as 18 other states have done.